 - 1 cup milk (i used fresh milk)

 - 1 tsp vanilla

-- First combine dry ingredients flour, sugar, and salt.
+- First combine all of the dry ingredients flour, sugar, and salt.

-- Fry on each side on a medium heat until golden brown.
+- Fry on each side on medium heat until golden brown, mmmm!

 In frying the Maruya, you can choose whether to deep-fry or shallow-fry it.